zeroheure/odoo-seo/README.md

 ## Small modules to fix SEO problems

 Odoo modules to enhance SEO according to Olivier Andrieu's books (see www.abondance.com).
-Following an audit by Olivier andrieu om my Odoo website, I've started to create small modules to fix SEO problems with Odoo 10.
+Following an audit by Olivier Andrieu om my Odoo website, I've started to create small modules to fix SEO problems with Odoo 10.
 All of this is GPL and should be easily ported to other Odoo versions.

 SEO Footer modules remove headings in footer because they confused search engines on page purpose,